KONGSBERG is developing self-driving ship control systems for Maritime Autonomous Surface Ships - MASS /

 Grenland in Norway

-In May 2017, local port authorities applied to The Norwegian Costal Administration for a third autonomous test-area in Grenland, southern Norway.
+In May 2017, local port authorities applied to The Norwegian Costal Administration for a fourth autonomous test-area in Grenland, southern Norway.
 The area has considerably more traffic than the Trondheimsfjord and Storfjord, and will be useful for testing of more developed concepts in a heavy traffic environment.
 The area has VTS coverage, which will further add to the usefulness of the test-area.

 Available test vessels

 KONGSBERG operates four test / research vessels that meet all our autonomous development and verification needs.
 They are all well equipped research platforms and include two-way broad-band links to allow direct, full and safe communication with all our research facilities.
 Two of these vessels are specifically equipped for autonomous ship research / development, and the other two for autonomous ship, autonomous underwater vehicle, hydrography and other testing.